amazonpay-labs/amazonpay-sample-app-v2/ios/README_swv2app.md

 # Technology to launch apps from Secure WebView
-This sample app uses "Universal Links" and "CustomURLScheme" to launch the app from Secure WebView, which have the following merits/demerits respectively.
+This sample app uses "Universal Links" and "CustomURLScheme" to launch the app from Secure WebView, which have the following pros/cons respectively.
 - Universal Links
-  - Merit : Secure, because the specified mobile app can be launched without fail.
+  - Pros : Secure, because the specified mobile app can be launched without fail.
-  - Demerit : Triggered only when the user taps the Link.
+  - Cons : Triggered only when the user taps the Link.
 - CustomURLScheme
-  - Merit : Can be triggered by JavaScript
+  - Pros : Can be triggered by JavaScript
-  - Demerit : Cannot completely eliminate the risk that a malicious app will be launched instead of the user.
+  - Cons : Cannot completely eliminate the risk that a malicious app will be launched instead of the user.

 In this sample application, we have taken these characteristics into consideration and used each of them.
 Each of them is explained below.